Data / API - early access

 Resolved outcome labels

-Per-signal market resolution truth (won, lost, unresolved) for backtesting.
+Per-signal market resolution truth for backtesting and dashboards.

 • Original signal direction recorded at emission